jacobkap/crimebythenumbers/docs/reshaping.md

 #> 6 April  Friday american_indian_alaskan_n                       NA
 ```

 In some cases you'll have many columns that you want to include while reshaping which makes writing them all out by hand time consuming.
-If all of the columns are sequential you can use a trick in this function to writing `first_column:last_column` where the : will make it include each column (in order) from the first one you input to the last one.
+If all of the columns are sequential you can use a trick in this function by writing `first_column:last_column` where the : will make it include each column (in order) from the first one you input to the last one.
 This is doing the same thing as `1:3` which returns 1, 2, and 3, but for columns instead of numbers.
 This doesn't work in most cases but does work for many tidyverse packages.
 There are also a large number of functions from the `dplyr` package that are for selecting columns, and are very helpful for doing things like this.
 The functions are numerous and have changed relatively frequently in the past so I won't cover them in this book, but if you're interested you can look at them on [this page](https://dplyr.tidyverse.org/reference/dplyr_tidy_select.html) of `dplyr`'s website.

 ```r